Jvalery245/Portfolio_Projects/C#/Corporate Task Manager/README.md

 ---

-**NOTICE: SCDS and it's partners are not responsible for loss of data, curruption of data, or data integrity.
+**NOTICE: SCDS and it's partners are not responsible for loss of data, corruption of data, or data integrity.
 By using this demo software, you release SCDS and its partners from all liabilities incurred with usage.
 For the secure production version, please contact me at jvalery245@gmail.com.**